 Diana woollen overpants, made of soft merino wool, are suitable even for small children.
 The high knitted waistband stops leaks and keeps baby’s tummy warm, helping to keep baby warm all over.

 Dry Method: Make sure the cover is clean and dry.
-Turn inside out and work a pea sized amount of lanolin into your hands.
-Gently touch the wetzone with a light hand.
-Once the lanolin is distributed, work deep into the fibers.
+Turn inside out and work a pea-sized amount of lanolin into your hands.
+Gently touch the wet zone with a light hand.
+Once the lanolin is distributed, work deep into the fibres.
 This puts the lanolin right where it is needed.